Rangers vs. Rockies Player Props Betting Odds

 Semien Stats

-- Semien has nine doubles, a triple, seven home runs, 23 walks and 35 RBI (52 total hits).
-He has stolen seven bases.
+- Semien has 55 hits with 11 doubles, a triple, seven home runs, 23 walks and 35 RBI.
+He's also stolen seven bases.

-- Semien has picked up at least one hit in nine straight games.
-During his last 10 games he is batting .286 with a triple, two home runs, three walks and seven RBI.
+- Semien hopes to build on a 10-game hitting streak in this matchup.
+During his last 10 outings he is hitting .341 with two doubles, a triple, two home runs, two walks and seven RBI.

 Semien Recent Games